Z5cc/3d-bboxes/README.md

 ## Credits

 I did this project without the help of others.
 Furthermore, I conciously did not do any research on how 3D bounding boxes are solved nowadays to have a higher learning effect.
+The loss function came from my own thoughts and is not a suggestion from an AI.
+Neither did I read it up somewhere.